 Step 2: Mix the material well for at least 15 minutes, using a tote mixer or other tool.

 Step 3: While mixing, pay special attention to the corners.
-Proper mixing ensures an even distribution of pigments and additives throughout.
+Proper mixing ensures an even distribution of pigments throughout.

 Step 4: Connect the hose to the valve spout.
 Open the valve and you are now ready to start coloring mulch.